Mod8124/Shoes-E-commerce/README.md

 ## 📃Project Overview

-Developed & designed a sneaker e-commerce app inspired in <a href="https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6">Frontend Mentor</a> challenge, built API with API for providing all the sneakers, utilizing NodeJs on the server-side, and the client-side with Vue via an API.
+Developed & designed a sneaker e-commerce app inspired in <a href="https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6">Frontend Mentor</a> challenge, built <a href="https://github.com/Mod8124/freeShoesApi">API</a> for providing all the sneakers, utilizing NodeJs on the server-side, and the client-side with Vue via an API.
 Implemented design features, state management, router, and CSS methodology like BEM in SASS.

+<a href="https://github.com/Mod8124/freeShoesApi">See docs for shoes' API</a>

 ## 📋Features: